ygg2/JankClient/howToStaticallyHost.md

 * stuff like `/app` will just use the html file at `/app.html`

 Here's the other thing you need to do:

+Firstly you'll need to build Fermi like normal and host out the ./dist/webpage directory.

 You need to make some rewrites, not redirects from these addresses:
 * `/channels/*` -> `/app.html`
 * `/invite/*` -> `invite.html`